10 Data Sets

 # [1] 3 3

-To find the (hyper)column names of demohyper, readers may use either one of the following approaches,
+• or, in the loadedNamespaces(), by either one of the following approaches,

 Listing 10.27: Review: (hyper)column names of demohyper